syedalirazazaidi/reacts-plays/README.md

 ## 5. A Online Markit App

 A Complete Online App By using using Next.js 13.4+ Tailwind CSS, and Shadcn UI with database Postgres SQL and Drizzle ORM and Connecting to Sanity as back end CMS

+## Features

+- functionality of the login component
+- including the UI elements, form validation, and handling of signUp requests.
+- Build out the project given the Live Site using Next.js 13.4+ Tailwind CSS, and Shadcn UI
+- Implementing cart functionality using Vercel Postgres SQL and Drizzle ORM
+- Connecting to Sanity as back end CMS with all the product Data
+- Connecting Stripe APIs to power online payment processing for e-commerce
+- Use React-hot-toast library to adds beautiful notifications
+- Use Icons from Lucid (default from Shadcn-UI)
+  Stripe Test Credit Cards